We have put in place the following policies so that we can best serve the greatest number of people and groups.

 The Department of Student Life reserves the right to designate appropriate days during the year that the Student Union will be CLOSED.
 The Student Union will observe the holiday schedule approved by the Board of Trustees annually.
 The Department of Student Life is responsible for compiling and publishing the Hours of Operation for all areas in the Student Union.
 The hours are collaboratively determined by all areas of the building.
 In order to be of greater service to the University community and the Akron area community, building hours of the Student Union may be extended upon request and availability.
 A request for extended building hours must be submitted 10 calendar days prior to the event.
 Requests can be made to the Executive Director, Student Union by contacting the Department of Student Life Administration Desk at 330-972-7866.
 An additional charge will be assessed to the USER to cover staffing for special or early opening and/or special or late closing of the facility.
 Extended building hours for all events must comply with all Student Union and University policies.

-Due to health and liability issues, food from outside sources (including homemade food and beverage items) is prohibited in the Union.
-Departments and registered student organizations are highly encouraged to utilize University Dining Services (The Union Market, Starbucks, Auntie Anne’s, Ohio Burger Company, Zee's Natural and University Catering) or Subway to meet their food and beverage needs.
-The University Dining Services and University Catering are aware that there are many dietary needs, including specific religious and ethnic requests, and will work with departments and organizations to meet these needs and accommodate our guests.
-Please complete and follow the directions on the University Catering Waiver Request Form.
+Due to health and liability issues, food from outside sources (including homemade food and beverage items) is prohibited in the Student Union.
+Departments and registered student organizations are highly encouraged to utilize Dining Services and Catering Services to meet their food and beverage needs.
+Dining Services and Catering Services are aware that there are many dietary needs, including specific religious and ethnic requests, and will work the departments and organizations to meet these needs and accommodate our guests.
+If you have such request, please complete and submit a Catering Waiver Request Form.
+For a full list of dining locations, please visit www.akron.campusdish.com.

 Banners The Department of Student Life reserves the right to determine acceptability of banners based on content and/or quality.
 Posting on any finished wall surfaces and interior or exterior glass is prohibited, with the exception of special permission given by the Executive Director, Student Union or designee.
 Banners must include the name of the organization or department sponsoring the event.
 Information on banners must include an event located in the Student Union, or a campus-wide event, to be considered for hanging.
 Banners are limited to 40 inches wide x 90 inches long.
 Banners will be removed by the Department of Student Life after the date of event.
 Banners may hang for no longer than 10 calendar days.
 Banners will be discarded if not picked up within two business days after the end of the event.
 Approved material will be posted based on space availability in this order: • Registered Student Organizations (must have disclaimer on material) • Academic/Administrative Departments • Non-profits Handbills Upon approval by the Department of Student Life, the following are allowed to distribute handbills* in the Student Union: • Registered Student Organizations (must have disclaimer on handbills) • Campus Departments • Sponsorships by student organizations or campus departments will be granted so long as the sponsor's name is visibly displayed.
 Approval for handbill distribution does not necessarily mean endorsement by the Department of Student Life.
 Some handbills may be subject to a disclaimer at the discretion of the Executive Director, Student Union.
 The Department of Student Life reserves the right to turn away those distributing materials that do not promote student engagement and development through programs and services designed for student learning or advocate an inclusive, safe and supportive atmosphere for the campus community and guests.
 The Department of Student Life is not responsible for handbills that are disposed of or removed.
 You may not impede the flow of traffic by standing in entrances or walkways in order to distribute.
 Space permitted, only registered student organizations, campus departments and co-sponsorships may place fifty (50) additional approved copies of the handbill at the Information Center and Game Room desks.
 Handbills may be distributed in independent retail areas of the Student Union, subject to additional approval of the respective management (i.e. Barnes and Noble, Zee's Natural). *The Department of Student Life classifies a handbill as a small printed sheet of paper bearing an announcement with the intent of hand distribution.
 Kiosks Registered student organizations or academic/administrative departments may have materials in the kiosks upon approval by the Department of Student Life’s Information Center.
 Postings will be placed by the Department of Student Life’s Information Center. • Registered student organizations must have the disclaimer on the poster. • Academic/administrative departments must have the name of the department and The University of Akron name/logo. • Posters must be for major events and advertisement only, which include the date, time and location of the event.
 Posters for general meetings will not be accepted. • Poster size: 11” x 17” Space will be given on a first-come-first-served basis.
 Postings will be hung for one to four weeks at a time, and up to five copies can be posted.
 The registered student organization or academic/administrative departments are responsible for the development and printing of posters.
 Table Tents Only registered student organizations or academic/administrative departments may display table tents.
 Organization/Department is responsible for the development of table tents.
 The maximum exposure time allowable for table tents is one week.
 Content must be approved by the Department of Student Life Information Center.
 Upon approval, table tents will be placed by the Department of Student Life.